CommWebTeam/en_to_fr_mapper/README.md

 ### Math

-In some cases, math in word documents, and the old structures that are pasted from these word documents, is formatted as regular text instead of word equations.
+In some cases, math in word documents, and the old structures that are pasted from these word documents, is formatted as regular text or images instead of word equations.
 On the other hand, in a cleaned html structure, math should ideally be written using mathml for accessibility purposes.
 This is problematic for two reasons:
 1. Inline math, where the regular text of the content row, as parsed from the old structure, is broken into mathml tags in the cleaned structure, which means that the content won't be matched.
 2. Mathml tags may incorrectly be mapped onto by other content rows and translated instead of a non-mathml tag later in the document, preventing that non-mathml tag from being translated.